 IRA-to-IRA Rollover.
-You may withdraw, tax free, all or a portion of this IRA if you contribute the amount withdrawn into the same or another Traditional IRA (or a Traditional SEP or Traditional SIMPLE IRA) as a rollover.
-Alternatively, a distribution from another Traditional IRA (or a Traditional SEP or Traditional SIMPLE IRA) may be rolled over into this IRA.
-Funds from this Traditional IRA may not be commingled with Traditional SIMPLE IRA funds until at least two years have elapsed since you first participated in the employer's SIMPLE IRA plan.
+You may withdraw, tax free, all or a portion of this IRA if you contribute the amount withdrawn into the same or another Traditional SIMPLE IRA (or a Traditional or Traditional SEP IRA) as a rollover.
+Alternatively, a distribution from another Traditional SIMPLE IRA (or a Traditional or Traditional or Traditional or Traditional SIMPLE IRA.
+Funds from this Traditional SIMPLE IRA may not be commingled with Traditional or Traditional SEP IRA) may be rolled over into this IRA.
+Funds from this Traditional SIMPLE IRA may not be commingled with Traditional or Traditional SEP IRA funds until at least two years have elapsed since you first participated in the employer's SIMPLE IRA plan.